Post Migraine Symptoms: What Happens After an Attack

 Post migraine symptoms are more than just a lingering headache - they represent a complex neurological recovery process that many of us misunderstand.
 A migraine unfolds in multiple stages, with the postdrome phase being a critical yet often overlooked period of healing and repair.

-This prodrome phase, the migraine hangover, is part of the whole chain of biological events that happens during an attack.
-The symptoms can often linger for a day or two while your body and brain is attempting to recover from the neurological thunderstorm.
+The postdrome phase - often called the "migraine hangover" - is part of the chain of biological events that occurs during a migraine attack.
+Symptoms can linger for a day or two while your brain and body recover from the neurological storm.

 Brain fog; feeling hungover or beaten up; low energy; tired and depressed.
 These are just a few symptoms you might be experiencing after your migraine attack.